dosbox-staging/dosbox-staging/website/docs/getting-started/advanced-graphics-options.md

 horizontal pixel widths, and good overall sharpness.

-The resulting image has quite acceptable horizontal sharpness at 1080p, and from 1440p upwards, you'll be hard pressed to notice the occasional 1-pixel interpolation band... unless you're inspecting the image with your nose pressed against the monitor (well, how about not doing that then? :thinking:)
+The resulting image has quite acceptable horizontal sharpness at 1080p, and from 1440p upwards, you'll be hard-pressed to notice the occasional 1-pixel interpolation band... unless you're literally pressing your nose against the monitor to give those pixels a deep inspection (well, how about *not* doing that then? :thinking:)

 ## Custom viewport resolution

-That's very nice and all, but now the graphics looks as if it was constructed from brightly coloured little bricks at fullscreen on a 24" or larger modern display!
+That's very nice and all, but now the graphics look as if it was constructed from brightly coloured little bricks at fullscreen on a 24" or larger modern display!